Hurricane Olaf (2003): Preparations and impact

 While Olaf was at peak strength, a tropical storm warning issued for Punta San Telmo to Lazaro Cardenas and a hurricane warning was issued from Punta San Telmo to San Blas, including the Islas Marias.
 The next day, the tropical storm warning was extended to include Manzanillo.
 At that same time, a hurricane watch was issued from San Blas to Mazatlán.
 In addition, hurricane warning was extended to include areas from Manzanillo to San Blas including the Islas Marias.
 Three hours later, when Olaf was revealed to be much weaker, the hurricane warnings and hurricane watches were canceled.
 However, the tropical storm warnings remained in effect until October 7.
 A yellow alert was declared in the Mexican states of Michoacán, Colima, and Jalisco, and a green alert was declared in Baja California Sur, Sinaloa, Nayarit, and Guerrero.
 Local authorities also opened shelters.

 Olaf was a part of a rainy year in Mexico, producing more rain than Hurricane Nora.
-One person was killed, and flooding caused serve damage to roadways and crops in the Mexican state of Jalisco.
+One person was killed, and flooding caused severe damage to roadways and crops in the Mexican state of Jalisco.
 In the same state, more than 12,000 homes were damaged.
 In the state of Guanajuato, an estimated total of 15,000 people were impacted from the floods.
 In addition, two communities were isolated.
 After the hurricane, a program wanted donation from food to basic home supplies.
 Moisture from the remnants of Nora and Olaf interacted with an upper-level low to produce heavy rainfall across Texas, producing flooding near Waco that forced a family to evacuate in McGregor.
 The floodwaters closed portions of Interstate 35, U.S. Route 84, and Texas State Highway 36.
 It also spawned a tornado in Sugar Land that damaged four buildings, including a school.